LeanMendez/LeanMendez/README.md

 <h1>🌊 Leandro Méndez 💻</h1>
 <p align="center" width="300">
+   <h2 align="center">I'm full-stack developer</h2>
-   <h3 align="center">I'm full-stack developer, I'm currently living in Argentina</h3>
+   <h4>I'm currently living in Argentina</h4>
 </p>

-<p>Hey there!
-My name is Leandro and I am a developer with a couple of years of experience.
-I am a curious person and love to keep learning new things.
-Additionally, I enjoy helping and teaching others.
-I used to be a math teacher and also studied Civil Engineering for a couple of years.
-In my free time, I like to play volleyball, PC games, and board games.
-I also enjoy building side projects.
-Here you will find a few of them</p>
+<p>Hello there!
+I'm Leandro, a full-stack developer with a few years of experience.
+I have a strong passion for learning and constantly exploring new technologies.
+Currently, I'm focused on delving into cloud technologies.</p>
+<p>When I'm not coding, you'll likely find me enjoying board games with my girlfriend and friends or teaching physics and mathematics to teenagers.</p>
+<p>Feel free to reach out if you'd like to connect or discuss any opportunities!</p>
 <br>
 <br>
 <div>